Zero carbon footprint gardens

 Since the beginning of the 20th century, the Earth's temperature has increased by 0.8ºC and each of the last three decades has been successively warmer than any other decade since 1850.
 Most of the warming in the last 50 years has probably been caused by human activities, including the emission of carbon dioxide (CO2) and other greenhouse gases that have an effect on global climate, leading to climate change.

 Our studio has a research line with which we have developed the necessary methodology to calculate the impact of our work on the environment.
-Through our DLAB platform, we have created a calculator with which we can quickly calculate the impact of our work and thus act to mitigate it.
+Through our DLAB platform, we have created a carbon foot print calculator for gardens with which we can quickly calculate the impact of our work and thus act to mitigate it.

 How is the carbon footprint calculated?